vitmalina/KickStart/README.md

-Kick-Start
+KickStart
 ==============

-Front-end template for building data-driven web application.
+Front-end template for building desktop-like web application.
 This repository servers as a starting point (bootstrap or boilerplate).
-It is built around w2ui JavaScript library.
+It includes:

+- jQuery
+- w2ui
+- font-awesome
+- less

 Directory Structure
 --------------------